lxsmnsyc/LiteObservable/README.md

 # LiteObservable
-Cold Observables for JS in a lightweight fashion
+Cold Observables for JS in a lightweight(<1kb) fashion.

 ## Why?
 Unlike the proposed Observable interface as written here: